wolkenwelten/wolkenwelten-c/README.md

 ![Screenshot 1](https://wolkenwelten.net/img/1.jpg)

 ## Imagine a mix between Minecraft, Quake ]I[ and Emacs.
+This game is meant to be a cooperative multiplayer survival game, using voxels to enable a fully modifiable world.
+Although it is turning into some sort of LISP-Powered Voxel Runtime, we will see where that goes.
-Apart from that there is no clear plan for this game, just a bunch of ideas that hopefully will turn out to be fun.
-Some of these are stored here in this repo, others have been talked about on [Twitch](https://twitch.tv/melchizedek6809) during dev streams.
+There is no definitive plan for this game, mostly ideas to experiment with until something fun surfaces.
+You can read about some ideas in this repository, though some have only been talked about during the Weekly [Twitch](https://twitch.tv/melchizedek6809) dev streams.

+### Some Bullet Points
-* mostly written in C99
+* Mostly written in C99
-* fits on a floppy disk
+* Fits on a **floppy disk**
-* runs at ~60FPS on a Raspberry PI
+* Runs at **~60FPS** on a **Raspberry PI 4**
-* multiplayer!
+* Play in **Multiplayer** with up to 31 people!
-* contains a custom LISP interpreter
+* Contains a custom LISP interpreter/dialect, _nujel_
+* Reprogram item behaviour, while the game is running
-* use a grappling hook to swing around
+* Use a **grappling hook** to swing around
-* nice fire simulation
+* Nice fire system, beware of forest fires
-* can even run in your browser
+* Can even run in your browser, using **Emscripten/WASM**

 ![Screenshot 2](https://wolkenwelten.net/img/2.jpg)